lica2025/lica2025.github.io/logistics.md

     <p>We are able to provide on-campus accommodation to some participants for part of their stay, with preference given to students, early career researchers, and those who would benefit from support.</p>

     <p>Participants may also wish to book off-campus accommodation nearby the MATRIX Institute.
-Information can be found <a href="https://www.matrix-inst.org.au/accommodation/#post-332">here</a>.
-We will be organising transportation from Ballarat Train Station to the MATRIX Institute each morning of the research program.</p>
+Information can be found <a href="https://www.matrix-inst.org.au/accommodation/#post-332">here</a>.</p>

 </div>